-2nd night of violent protests over Minneapolis man’s death
+Violence again rocks Minneapolis after man's death; 1 killed

-MINNEAPOLIS (AP) — Violent protests over the death of a black man in police custody broke out in Minneapolis for a second straight night Wednesday, with protesters in a standoff with officers outside a police precinct and looting of nearby stores.
+MINNEAPOLIS (AP) — A man was shot to death as violent protests over the death of a black man in police custody rocked Minneapolis for a second straight night Wednesday, with protesters looting stores near a police precinct and setting fires.

+Police said they were investigating the death as a homicide and had a suspect in custody, but were still investigating what led to the shooting.

+Protesters began gathering in the early afternoon near the city's 3rd Precinct station, in the southern part of the city where 46-year-old George Floyd died on Memorial Day after an officer knelt on his neck until he became unresponsive.

 News helicopter footage showed protesters milling in streets near the city's 3rd Precinct station, with some running in and out of nearby stores.
 A Target, a Cub Foods, a Dollar Tree and an auto parts store all showed signs of damage and looting.
 As darkness fell, fire erupted in the auto parts store, and city fire crews rushed to control it.
+Protesters set other fires in the street.

 Officers could be seen surrounding the nearby precinct, not attempting to intervene in the looting.

-Earlier, some protesters skirmished with officers, who fired rubber bullets and tear gas in a repeat of Tuesday night's confrontation.
-A police spokesman didn't immediately respond to messages.
+Police spokesman John Elder said officers responding to a reported stabbing near the protests found a man lying on the sidewalk with what turned out to be a bullet wound.
+The man was pronounced dead at a local hospital.
+Elder said a suspect was in custody but said the facts leading up to the shooting were “still being sorted out.”

-The violence followed the death Monday night of George Floyd, a 46-year-old black man whom police sought to arrest outside a south Minneapolis grocery store.
-A citizen’s cell phone video showed an officer kneeling on Floyd 's neck for almost eight minutes as he eventually became unresponsive.
+It was the second night of violent protest since the death of Floyd, whom police were seeking to arrest outside a Minneapolis grocery store on a report of a counterfeit bill being passed.
+A bystander's cellphone video showed an officer kneeling on Floyd 's neck for almost eight minutes as he eventually became unresponsive.

 The officer and three others were fired Tuesday, and on Wednesday, Mayor Jacob Frey called for him to be criminally charged.